Nikephoros Ouranos: Ouranos's Taktika

-Of Ouranos's own additions, chapter 63 deals with raids into enemy territory.
-Chapter 64 discusses the problem of breaking camp and setting to march when the enemy is nearby, as well as on the forced passing of a defile held by the enemy (drawn from earlier authors).
+Of Ouranos's additions, chapter 63 deals with raids into enemy territory.
+Chapter 64 discusses the problem of breaking camp and setting to march when the enemy is nearby, as well as the forced passing of a defile held by the enemy (drawn from earlier authors).
 Chapter 65 concerns itself with siegecraft.

 The latter is especially notable for the importance given to psychological and diplomatic factors during a siege.
 For instance, he notes the importance of taking precautions even against Christian subjects supplying a Muslim enemy with grain, cheese, or livestock because the high price offered will otherwise prove tempting.
 Likewise, he suggests alternating between gracious offers of clemency and harsh threats of reprisals (especially against Armenian and Syriac Christians, apostates to Islam (Greek: μαγαρίται), and other heretics) whether one plans to honor these or not, as such vacillation will produce dissension among the defenders.

 Oddly enough, though Ouranos refers to trebuchets, it appears he (and by extension the Byzantines) used them against the defenders along the walls, and not against the walls themselves.
 Apparently in ignorance of the destructive power at his command, he writes: "The men of old, in their pursuit of siege warfare, constructed many devices such as battering rams, wooden towers, scaling ladders with various features, tortoises, and all kinds of other things which our generation can hardly imagine.
-It has, however, tried all these devices and found that out of all of them, the most effective way, one the enemy cannot match, is undermining the foundations..."
+It has, however, tried all these devices and found that out of all of them, the most effective way, one the enemy cannot match, is undermining the foundations."